Advanced Yoga Poses

-I rather use the word “mature“ than the word “advanced“ because mature is reflective of having experience.
+I would rather use the word “mature“ than the word “advanced“ because "mature" is reflective of having experience.

-So when someone asks me how to do an advanced yoga pose, I say “listen very carefully to what you are feeling, and go into the pose to the degree that feels moderate.”
+So when someone asks me how to do an advanced yoga pose, I say, “Listen very carefully to what you are feeling, and go into the pose to the degree that feels moderate.”
 This place is somewhere between too much and not enough.
 So you are not running away, which could facilitate atrophy, and you are not pushing too hard, which could facilitate injury!
 This is how you do an advanced yoga pose!
-This is a mature and therefore healing yoga practice!
-When someone asks me what a hard yoga pose is, this question is subjective as it depends on one’s physical abilities, as what’s hard for me may not be hard for you.
+This is a mature and healing yoga practice.
+When someone asks me what a hard yoga pose is, this question is subjective as it depends on one’s physical abilities.
+What’s hard for me may not be hard for you.
 I see this all the time.
 A beginner comes to my class and can easily do a pose that someone else who has been coming to my class for ten years has a hard time with, as each of these people is dealing with their unique body type.

 So truly, what is a hard or very difficult pose?
 An advanced yoga sequence of poses is truly subjective.
 Our body types are a direct by-product of our life experiences and our genetic lineage, and this will dictate our physical abilities to a large degree.
-That’s why yoga and really everything is so subjective, and comparing and competing is absurd, unless you’d like to disrespect yourself.
+That’s why yoga is so subjective, and comparing and competing is absurd unless you’d like to disrespect yourself.
 This is recognized by a mature yogi and therefore a mature yoga practice.
-So really, an advanced yoga practice is simply a mature yoga practice.
-A mature yoga practice is dominated by wisdom and not vanity or competitiveness.
-This allows the yoga practice to become healing, because you are honoring what you are feeling, which is why you have feelings.
+So really, advanced yoga is simply a mature yoga practice.
+Mature yoga practice is dominated by wisdom and not vanity or competitiveness.
+This allows the yoga practice to become healing because you are honoring what you are feeling, which is why you have feelings.
 This is what I emphasize in my classes.
 This keeps you safe!